Emelieh21/the-house-of-the-rising-blinds/README.md

 * ~~Replug the union and the kettle in the kitchen (don't want to keep that on my laptop)~~

 * ~~change the trigger script for the sonos/kettle to start at a certain time instead of a certain luminosity, make the time settable by Alexa (OrangePi)~~

+* ~~Generate a 100 years relayr token~~

+* Find out why it is not possible anymore to ssh the Orange Pi & regain access

+* Change the token in all the scripts

 * Make the slackbot for the kettle run on the onion (~~Onion~~ not enough memory - maybe try OPi)